How to Make a Paper Towel Flower Greeting Card

 Once you have all your petals, fold some card stock in half to make the actual greeting card.
 You can buy pre-cut and pre-folded cards from your local hobby store to save time.

-I like to put a darker color on a lighter card.
-So I sometimes paste a square blue or red square piece of paper on the front of your card.
+I like to put a darker color on a lighter card to showcase my paper towel flower.
+So I sometimes paste a darker square piece of paper on the front of the card.
 Then glue my petals in the center of the square.
 It could be a circle or diamond shape.
 Do whatever you want.

 Place a generous amount of hot glue in the center of the square and start arranging your petals around it, inserting the ends into the glue.